top of page

 • Showing signs of low self-image/self-harm/eating disorder.

-• Windows of the property is permanently covered from the inside.
+• Windows of property are permanently covered from the inside;

-• Visits to the property are at unusual times.
+• Visits to property are at unusual times;

 • Pungent smells coming from the property.

-A particularly serious form of denial of freedom; includes the obligation to provide certain services and the obligation to live on another person's property without the possibility of changing those circumstances.
+A particularly serious form of denial of freedom; this includes the obligation to provide certain services and the obligation to live on another person property without the possibility of changing those circumstances.
 They may:

 Reporting